Rodrigo Palacio: 2015–16 season

 Palacio scored his first goal of the season on 15 December 2015 in a 3–0 win over Cagliari at the San Siro, moving Inter on from the Coppa Italia's round of 16.
 On 8 January 2016, he extended his contract with Inter for a further season, keeping him at the club until June 2017.
 He didn't score his first Serie A goal for the season until 24 January 2016, opening the scoring in a 1–1 draw against Carpi.
 On 2 March, in a Coppa Italia match against Juventus, Palacio missed a penalty, which contributed to Inter's elimination after tying 3–3 on aggregate and losing 3–5 on penalties.
 Over all it was a subpar season from him, scoring just 3 goals in 30 appearances across all competitions.

 2016–17 season

-On 29 September 2016, he scored Inter's only goal in the 3–1 defeat Europa League group stage defeat against Sparta Praha.
+On 29 September 2016, he scored Inter's only goal in the 3–1 Europa League group stage defeat against Sparta Praha.
 He scored a goal against his future club Bologna to eliminate them from the Coppa Italia round of 16 with a 3–2 win on 17 January 2017.
 The Argentine forward played 20 games but only scored 2 goals that season; one in the Europa League, one in the Coppa Italia, and none in Serie A. With his contract lasting until the end of this season, he played his last game for Inter on 28 May 2017.